dinoDanic/diny/README.md

 ## Roadmap

 - 🌐 Language & style flags (--lang, --style)
+- ⏳ Streaming output (see the message as it’s generated)
 - ⚙️ Per-user/project config
-- ⏳ Streaming output
-- 🪝 Git hook integration
+- 📦 Installation via popular package managers (Homebrew, Scoop, apt, etc.)
+- ✍️ Edit message before committing
+- 🔄 Request a new alternative message if not happy with the first one